-The Africa Programme has a long track record of producing outputs and analysis on developments during and between election cycles, including through structured debates of electoral contexts in countries at pivotal junctures in their democratic transitions.
+The Africa Programme has a long track record of producing outputs and analysis on developments during and between election cycles, including through structured debates with presidential contenders, civil society, and technocratic figures ahead of elections in Kenya, Nigeria, Zimbabwe and the DRC.
 Programme staff have participated in electoral observation initiatives in Liberia, Ghana and Nigeria.
-Research has also focused on tensions between authoritarian opportunism and democratic resilience, as well as on diverse governance models across the continent, including Africa's last absolute monarchy, Eswatini.
+Research has also focused on tensions between authoritarian opportunism and democratic resilience, as well as on diverse governance models across the continent, including Africa's last absolute monarchy, eSwatini.